erlange/100-words/README.md

 npm run dev
 ```

-Navigate to [localhost:5000](http://localhost:5432).
+Navigate to [localhost:5432](http://localhost:5432).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.

+Change the port by editing [this line in package.json](https://github.com/erlange/100-words/blob/main/package.json#L8) file.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.